Reimagining Faith and Culture One Story at a Time

 The Danger of One-Handed Swordplay

 This one-handed approach is perhaps even most pronounced in the realms of faith formation and culture making.
-Educational institutions, churches, and the filmmaking communities all long to shape society for good, but often from drastically different perspectives.
-Our common desire to influence the world, devoid of any common understanding of one another’s perspectives often leads to the kind of demonizing and scapegoating predicted by thinkers such as René Girard.
-The most striking lesson of Sue and my five-year missionary journey to Hollywood is the depth of heartache in our most talented filmmakers of faith because of the rejection and misunderstanding they experience in their interactions with faith communities and faith leaders.
+Educational institutions, churches, and filmmaking communities all long to shape society for good, but often from drastically different perspectives.
+Devoid of any common understanding of one another’s perspectives, our efforts to influence culture often lead to demonizing and scapegoating on another.
+(See articles on René Girard.)
+The most striking lesson of Sue and my five-year missionary journey to Hollywood is the depth of heartache many filmmakers carry due to the rejection and misunderstanding they’ve experienced in their interactions with faith communities and faith leaders.
+(Just ask Darren Aronoksky if you don’t believe me.)

 Faith-Formation AND Culture-Making